Edler-Li/songhangli.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm a senior at **Columbia University**, majoring in _Electrical Engineering_.
+I'm a senior at Columbia University, majoring in _Electrical Engineering_.
-I completed my B.A. in _Physics and Mathematics_ at **Franklin & Marshall College**, receiving the Frank Durrell Enck Memorial Prize in Physics.
+I completed my B.A. in _Physics_ and _Mathematics_ at Franklin & Marshall College, where I received the Frank Durrell Enck Memorial Prize in Physics.

 My research interests lie in analog and digital IC design, and solid state materials and devices.